johanschalkkoen/ourlife-app/README.md

 Next Steps

-Add backend logic for review submissions and search in server.js.
+Implement backend logic for review submissions and search in server.js.
-Implement analytics (e.g., Google Analytics).
+Add analytics (e.g., Google Analytics).
 Test accessibility with WAVE or Lighthouse.

 Contributing
 See CONTRIBUTING.md for guidelines.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.

 Built with transparency and community in mind.